phonometrica/phonometrica/docs/scripting/plugins.rst

 Defining search grammars
 ------------------------

-If you have devised a coding scheme for your data, Dolmen lets you define a "search grammar".
-A search grammar is a description of your coding scheme which offers a user-friendly interface for querying your data; it tells Dolmen what to look for and how to present the information to the user.
-Dolmen will automatically load all valid search grammars that are located in the ``Grammars`` sub-directory of your plugin.
+If you have devised a coding scheme for your data, Phonometrica lets you define a "search grammar".
+A search grammar is a description of your coding scheme which offers a user-friendly interface for querying your data; it tells Phonometrica what to look for and how to present the information to the user.
+Phonometrica will automatically load all valid search grammars that are located in the ``Grammars`` sub-directory of your plugin.
 It will create a submenu in the ``Conc`` menu, whose name is the name of your plugins.
 All search grammars will be be available as tabs